 3. Reject commercialism.

 None of the holidays we observe in December are designed to include purchasing things from stores.
 Each is an opportunity to celebrate – the birth of the Savior, the return of the light with the Solstice, the miracle of faith symbolized by the Hanukkah lights, or the Seven Principles of Kwanza.

 The pressures of commercialization do a disservice to these sacred days, to our wallets, and to our children.
 Our children have been trained to think of the winter holidays as a time for loot, beginning when we put them on a bearded stranger's lap and have them recite a list of possessions they covet.

 De-commercializing Christmas can be even more challenging, but it's certainly possible.
 I know families who give four presents to their child for Christmas: "something you want, something you need, something to wear, something to read."
 Others give a present from the parents and a present from Santa.
 Add a stocking, time to play with your child, and a few annual traditions, and it's plenty.
 The gifts you do give will be treasured.

 Set a budget for each gift, add them up to be sure you can handle the total, and really stick to it.
-The only advantage to covid is that online shopping makes it easier to stick to your budget, do it at night without the kids around, avoid the exhaustion and crowds, and diminishes the importance of holiday shopping in your family life.
+The advantage to online shopping is that it makes it easier to stick to your budget, do it at night without the kids around, avoid the exhaustion and crowds, and diminishes the importance of holiday shopping in your family life.

 Some families de-commercialize the holidays by making presents.
 It isn’t free – you have to buy supplies – and it takes time, but it can be cheaper, more fun, and more meaningful than a "bought" gift.